richardgatarski/GETlivecap/README.md

 It is adviced that the encoding format is UTF-8 to support international characters.
 Note that five characters (<&>"') needs special treatment by the server generating the XML file (see the [XML FAQ Special characters](http://xml.silmaril.ie/specials.html)).

-Empty lines must contain at least one SPACE character (U+0020) to ensure that the streaming production app removes any previous text on that line.

 To facilitate interoperability it is adviced to include all the tags, and their names, as used in the examples below.
 ### Basic XML-file
 This example is also available for testing purposes at https://www.westreamu.com/sandbox/GETlivecap-XML-test.xml (use XPATH: ```//caption``` for parsing)